-Table 23MODC Codes and Descriptions for MMHV
+Table 23: MODC Codes and Descriptions for MMHV

-Code Parameters Description 32 HGC Hourly Hg concentration determined from analysis of a single sorbent trap multiplied by a factor of 1.111 33 HGC Hourly Hg concentration determined from the sorbent trap with the higher Hg concentration (relative deviation criterion for the paired traps is not met) 34 HGC, HCLC, HFC Hourly Hg, HCl, or HF concentration missing or invalid 35 HGC, HCLC, HFC Hourly Hg, HCl, or HF concentration not monitored (flue gases routed through an unmonitored bypass stack) 41 HGC Hourly Hg concentration determined from two different pairs of sorbent traps during the hour.
+Code Parameters Description 01 All Primary Monitoring System 02 All Redundant Backup or Regular Non-Redundant Backup Monitoring System 17 HGC, HCLC, HFC Temporary Like-Kind Replacement Analyzer (CEMS only) 21 HGC, HCLC, HFC Negative Hourly Average Concentration Replaced with Zero (CEMS only) 32 HGC Hourly Hg concentration determined from analysis of a single sorbent trap multiplied by a factor of 1.111 33 HGC Hourly Hg concentration determined from the sorbent trap with the higher Hg concentration (relative deviation criterion for the paired traps is not met) 34 HGC, HCLC, HFC Hourly Hg, HCl, or HF concentration missing or invalid 35 HGC, HCLC, HFC Hourly Hg, HCl, or HF concentration not monitored (flue gases routed through an unmonitored bypass stack) 41 HGC Hourly Hg concentration determined from two different pairs of sorbent traps from the same system during the hour.
 This code applies only to routine sorbent trap change outs during normal, day-to-day operation of the sorbent trap monitoring system.
 42 HGC Hourly Hg concentration determined from two different pairs of sorbent traps during the hour.
 This code applies only to sorbent trap change outs that occur during RATA test periods.
+43 HGC Hourly Hg concentration reported as method detection level when the sorbent trap concentration reading is below the method defined analytical detection level (see 63.10007(e)(1)) 44 HGC Hourly Hg concentration determined from analysis of a single sorbent trap which reports the method detection level, multiplied by a factor of 1.111 in cases where the other trap was accidentally lost, damaged, or broken and could not be analyzed